Kampar River

 The Kampar River is on the island of Sumatra in Indonesia, about 800 km northwest of the capital Jakarta.
 It is a well-known river surfing destination because of its tidal bore, known as Bono.

 Course

 The river originates in the Barisan Mountains of West Sumatra and flows to the island's eastern coast, emptying into the Malacca Strait, directly opposite Singapore.
 It is the confluence of two tributaries of almost equal size: the Kampar Kanan River (or Right Kampar) and the Kampar Kiri River (or Left Kampar).
-The Kampar Kanan River passes through Lima Puluh Kota Regency and Kampar Regency, while the Kampar Kiri River passes through Sijunjung Regency, Kuantan Singingi Regency, and Kampar Regency.
-The tributaries meet in the Langgam subdistrict of Pelalawan Regency before flowing into the Malacca Strait as the Kampar River.
+The Kampar Kanan River passes through Lima Puluh Kota Regency and Kampar Regency, while the Kampar Kiri River through Sijunjung Regency, Kuantan Singingi Regency, and Kampar Regency.
+The tributaries meet in the Langgam District of Pelalawan Regency before flowing into the Malacca Strait as the Kampar River.